stackblitz/webcontainer-docs/docs/guides/configuring-headers.md

 This guide provides an overview on how to configure COOP/COEP headers, including hosting platform configuration.

-WebContainers require that your page, even in development, be served with these two headers:
+WebContainers require that your page, even in development, is served with these two headers:

 ```yaml
 Cross-Origin-Embedder-Policy: require-corp